 COMMENT: By Andrew Dickens

-* Andrew Dickens is hosting Newstalk ZB's Early Edition this week.
+* Andrew Dickens hosts Newstalk ZB's midday-4pm show.